pberrecloth/prefixation-sketch-plugin/README.md

 Manage the prefixes of your layers, artboards or symbols.

+- No more re-typing prefixes for every layer
+- Keep naming very consistent
+- Organize all your Symbols into folders, consistently and quickly - yes you can do batch renaming of prefixes!

 ## How it works

-**Path Prefix Manager** - Gathers all the layer names in your document that contain a "/" path prefix and generates a prefix list.
-You may then apply those prefixes to other layers.
-This stops you having to re-type prefixes each time, and keeps the naming **very consistent**.
+**Path Prefix Manager** - Gathers all the layer names in your document that contain a "/" and generates a prefix list.
+You may then apply those prefixes to other layers, or create new one by typing it.

-**Remove Path Prefixes** - Removes all the path prefixes in your selection, leaving just the layer name.
+**Remove Path Prefixes** - Strips all the path prefixes in your selection, leaving just the layer names.
 For example, "Folder 1 / Folder 2 / Layername" will become "Layername".

-**Screenshots**
+## Screenshots

 ![Example](screenshots/menu.png?raw=true "Example")
 ![Example](screenshots/prefixManager.png?raw=true "Example")